 "I soon realized I had made no mistake in my choice of a wife," White later said.
 "I was helping her pack an overnight bag one afternoon when she said, 'Put in some tooth twine.'
 I knew then that a girl who called dental floss tooth twine was the girl for me."
 Katharine continued to work remotely for The New Yorker, and the two were married until her death in 1977.

-4. White's style guide for writers became a huge success.
+4. E.B.
+White's style guide for writers became a huge success.

 The Elements of Style, a book that teaches people how to write effectively, clearly, and succinctly, is arguably the most famous writer’s bible in America.
 White’s English professor at Cornell, William Strunk Jr., originally wrote the book’s rules of grammar and composition in 1918.
 In 1959, White revised the book, and it has since sold millions of copies.
 In an interview with The Paris Review, White said: "My role in the revival of Strunk’s book was a fluke—just something I took on because I was not doing anything else at the time.
 It cost me a year out of my life, so little did I know about grammar."

 Throughout his life, White was a hypochondriac who worried that, for example, his sunburn was a brain tumor or an ant bite was fatal.
 In a piece for The New Yorker, his stepson, Roger Angell, posited that White’s anxieties were due to his childhood.
 White was the youngest of six kids (his parents were in their 40s when he was born), so minor ailments—such as a cough or stomachache—would likely elicit more parental attention and nurturing as the cherished baby of the family.